phonopy/phono3py/doc/tips.md

 - `fc2.hdf5` can be used in phonopy in the `hdf5` mode when it is renamed to `force_constants.hdf5`.
-In the previous combinations of phonopy and phono3py, depending on the physical unit of force constants of calculators, the direct compatibility is not guranteed.
+In the previous combinations of phonopy and phono3py, depending on the physical unit of force constants of calculators, the direct compatibility is not guaranteed.